haylelhall/peachyjump/README.md

 This game was inspired by the inspired by Google's Chrome Dino game.

 #Contact Information
-If you have any questions, email me at haylelynnhall@gmail.com.
+If you have any questions, send me a message on LINE official: .